anh65498/reactjs-interview-questions/README.md

 37. ### What is context?

-    *Context* provides a way to pass data through the component tree without having to pass props down manually at every level.
+    *Context* provides a way to pass data through the component tree without having to pass props down manually at every level like props.
+Props can only be passed down 1 level at a time (For example: from Parent -> Child, then Child -> Grandchild).
+If we use Context, we can pass data directly from Parent -> Grandchild within the same tree.

     For example, authenticated user, locale preference, UI theme need to be accessed in the application by many components.